pingidentity/scim2/README.md

 # How to use it
 The SCIM 2 SDK requires Java 7 or greater.

-The primary point of entry for a client is the `ScimService` class, which represents a SCIM service provider, such as the UnboundID Data Broker.
+The primary point of entry for a client is the `ScimService` class, which represents a SCIM service provider, such as the PingDataGovernance Server.
 This class acts as a wrapper for a [JAX-RS](https://jax-rs-spec.java.net) client instance, providing methods for building and making requests.

 Other classes provide facilities for selecting attributes by path, building query filters, and working with JSON documents.
 SCIM resources returned from a service provider can either be represented as POJOs or using an API based on the [Jackson](https://github.com/FasterXML/jackson-docs) tree model.